GSA/datagov-website/www.data.gov/apps.md

 Displays potential future sea levels.
 Provides simulations of sea level rise at local landmarks.
 Communicates the spatial uncertainty of mapped sea levels.
 Models potential marsh migration due to sea level rise.
 Overlays social and economic data onto potential sea level rise.
 Examines how tidal flooding will become more frequent with sea level rise
 Application:
 Many agencies, states, communties using for education and ourtreach.
 Inundation layers are being used for adaptation planning and vulnerability assessments of potential SLR impacts.

+## Sea Level Trends

-* [Sea Level Trends](#tools-t13 "Sea Level Trends"): Illustrates regional trends in sea level, with arrows representing the direction and magnitude of change.
+Illustrates regional trends in sea level, with arrows representing the direction and magnitude of change.
 Click on an arrow to access additional information about that station.

 Sponsor:
 NOAA